-The Bushwalking Leadership SA Board appoints skilled bushwalking leaders (generally course graduates) to a Training, Advisory and Assessment (T.A.A.)
+The Bushwalking Leadership SA Board has appointed a subcommittee full of experienced course graduates to a Training, Advisory and Assessment T.A.A.
 Panel.
-This group of volunteers, drawn from schools, tertiary training institutions, commercial walking organisations, bushwalking clubs & the greater community, help the Board in its training work by advising trainees, instructing on courses and assessing candidates.
+This group of volunteers are chosen from schools, tertiary training institutions, commercial outdoor organisations, bushwalking clubs community groups and avid walkers.
+The Panel help the Board in its training work by advising trainees, instructing on courses and assessing candidates.

-You must complete all sections of the log book for each level before moving on.
-When you are ready for assessment you will need to consult with your advisor so they can put you forward to the TAA and assessment coordinator to organise your group assessment.
+During the BLC and ABLC which are certificate levels of your training you must complete all sections of the log book for each level before moving on.
+When you are ready for assessment to complete a certificate level you will need to consult with your adviser so they can recommend you for assessment to the T.A.A.
+Panel coordinator.